 Therefore, we will add an Attacker object to the model and make a Simulation test run.
 The attacker object is representing the starting point of the attack we want to study.

 Drag an Attacker object into the model just like any other object.
-Connect it to the WorkStation object.
-Since the WorkStation is located in the ClientZone, we make a connection from the attacker to the ClientZone and then get to choose where we want to connect it.
+Connect it to the ClientZone object.

 Doing that, securiCAD will give us several options representing different attack steps/operations to choose from;

-On the canvas, we now have an Attacker object, indirectly connected to the ClientZone, since it is connected to the Host WorkStation in the ClientZone.
+On the canvas, we now have an Attacker object connected to the ClientZone.

 Check for remaining things to fix

-To the top right area of securiCAD we have a tab labeled Problems.
-It gives us hints on mandatory things we need to add before running a simulation.
+To the right in securiCAD we have a tab labeled Problems.
+It is a list of mandatory things we need to add before running a simulation.
 For instance, in order to be able to calculate, a Protocol object is mandatory for each Dataflow object.
 If this would be missing, then it would show up as a notification in the Problems pane.